Sir Ian Carruthers OBE, Chancellor

 In his NHS career, Sir Ian has transformed access to healthcare as well as the quality of services and financial performance in both national and local settings.
 He has overseen many major service changes and is a champion of change to deliver better outcomes for patients, staff and communities.
 He believes strongly in partnership working and this is demonstrated through the improvements that have seen the NHS in the South West achieve healthcare that is amongst the best in the UK.

 Sir Ian has undertaken a range of national tasks, which have included reviews of service reconfiguration, age discrimination in health and social care, procurement and he authored a report on innovation, health and wealth.
-Sir Ian was installed as the Chancellor at the Faculty of Health and Life Sciences award ceremony on Monday 18 July 2011.
+Sir Ian was installed as the Chancellor at the Faculty of Health and Life Sciences (now known as the College of Health, Science and Society) graduation ceremony on Monday 18 July 2011.

 Sir Ian grew up in Carlisle and attended Carlisle Grammar School.
 He commenced his career in the NHS at Garlands Hospital, Carlisle, in 1969 as a trainee administrator, before subsequently holding posts in Barnsley, Blackpool, Southend, Portsmouth and Plymouth.
 From 1987 to 2006, Sir Ian held a succession of Chief Executive posts with the Dorset, Somerset and Hampshire Health Authorities.